On This Page

 Overview

-Amazon Textract holds 2.3% of the IDP market per PeerSpot as of February 2026 — a mid-tier position in a category where no vendor dominates: UiPath IXP leads at 6.6%, ABBYY Vantage follows at 6.2%, and the top three collectively control only 15.1%.
-That fragmentation matters because Textract's strongest case is not standalone OCR accuracy but ecosystem gravity — its value compounds inside AWS-native architectures rather than in head-to-head accuracy comparisons.
+Amazon Textract holds 2.3% of the IDP market per PeerSpot as of February 2026, placing it mid-tier among IDP vendors.
+No vendor dominates this category: UiPath IXP leads at 6.6%, ABBYY Vantage follows at 6.2%, and the top three collectively control only 15.1%.
+That fragmentation matters because Textract's strongest case is not standalone OCR accuracy but ecosystem gravity.
+Its value compounds inside AWS-native architectures rather than in head-to-head accuracy comparisons.

 Competitive pressure is real.
-In December 2025, Mistral OCR 3 claimed superior table extraction accuracy — 96.6% versus Textract's 84.8% — while undercutting AWS Textract pricing by 97%.
-Practitioner reviews on PeerSpot from Deloitte, Skillnet, and others confirm the pattern: strong core OCR and key-value extraction, with recurring accuracy degradation on complex tables, checkboxes, and handwritten text.
+In December 2025, Mistral OCR 3 claimed superior table extraction accuracy, 96.6% versus Textract's 84.8%, while undercutting Textract pricing by 97%.
+Practitioner reviews on PeerSpot from Deloitte, Skillnet, and others confirm recurring gaps: complex table handling, checkbox recognition, handwritten text accuracy, and offline unavailability.
 Ratings range from 2.0 to 4.5 out of 5, with the lowest score driven by accuracy failures on handwritten text and pencil-marked documents in a banking context.

 Amazon Textract combines text and handwriting extraction with structure-preserving recognition of forms and tables, maintaining relationships between data elements.
 The service offers two processing modes: synchronous APIs for documents up to 10MB and asynchronous processing for multipage PDFs up to 500MB, both returning structured JSON with confidence scores and bounding box coordinates.

-Extraction APIs cover four document types: DetectDocumentText for raw text, AnalyzeDocument for forms and tables, AnalyzeExpense for line-item invoice and receipt data, and AnalyzeID for passports and driver's licenses.
-The analyze_document_layout API — used in the Associa deployment — adds layout-aware OCR that preserves document structure for downstream classification tasks.
+Four extraction APIs cover distinct document types.
+DetectDocumentText handles raw text.
+AnalyzeDocument targets forms and tables.
+AnalyzeExpense parses line-item invoice and receipt data.
+AnalyzeID processes passports and driver's licenses.
+The analyze_document_layout API adds layout-aware OCR that preserves document structure for downstream classification tasks, and was the specific API used in the Associa production deployment.

 Query-based extraction accepts natural language queries for targeted information retrieval without requiring template configuration.
-Human-in-the-loop processing integrates with Amazon A2I for financial services compliance workflows requiring human review on low-confidence extractions.
+Human-in-the-loop processing integrates with Amazon A2I for workflows requiring human review on low-confidence extractions, with Ricoh's deployment using confidence thresholds of 70-85% to route flagged fields automatically.

-Native AWS integration connects S3, Lambda, Bedrock, Comprehend, DynamoDB, CloudWatch, and SageMaker.
-Amazon Comprehend extends Textract's output with NLP — key phrases, entities, sentiment, language detection, and PII identification for redaction.
+Native AWS integration connects S3, Lambda, Bedrock, Amazon Comprehend, DynamoDB, CloudWatch, and SageMaker.
+Comprehend extends Textract's output with natural language processing: key phrases, entities, sentiment, language detection, and personally identifiable information (PII) identification for redaction.
 Amazon Bedrock Data Automation builds further upstream, handling confidence scoring, automatic classification, and multi-modal data transformation across documents, images, video, and audio using generative AI.
+The GenAI IDP Accelerator is open source on GitHub with a Python SDK, CLI, and idp_common package for programmatic integration into CI/CD pipelines and Lambda functions.
+Custom model integration via Lambda Hook Inference allows Textract to be swapped or supplemented with models hosted on Amazon SageMaker, Amazon ECS, Amazon EC2, or external APIs.

 Flo Health deployed Textract within their MACROS solution to process thousands of medical articles annually.
 Lambda functions triggered by Step Functions extract text from PDF medical documents for automated content verification against clinical guidelines.